FusionAuth/fusionauth-site/site/_posts/2021-02-24-aaas-security-due-diligence-excerpt.md

 ---
 layout: blog-post
-title: AaaS Security Due Diligence Tips
+title: Authentication as a Service Security Due Diligence Tips
-description: Before you choose an AaaS vendor, what kind of security due diligence should you perform?
+description: Before you choose an Authentication as a Service (AaaS) vendor, what kind of security due diligence should you perform?
 author: Mihir Patel
 image: blogs/securing-golang-microservice-jwt/securing-a-go-microservice-with-jwt-header-image.png
 category: blog